rio/enabling-experimentation-talk/README.md

 Your cuttlefish should still be clapping away even with the service mesh in place.
 Make sure you have the cuttlefish page open in a tab somewhere as it will keep polling your podinfo backend.
-We'll also start curl in a loop so we'll have some traffic generated from this code-server pod.

 1. Lets checkout all of the edges between systems that linkerd knows about.